replicatedhq/kurl.sh/src/markdown-pages/addons/velero.md

 velero backup-location create my-aws-backend --bucket my-s3-bucket --provider aws --config region=us-east-2
 ```

 You must create a secret named `aws-credentials` in the velero namespace unless using instance profiles.
+You may need to delete the secret of the same name created by the initial install for the local ceph object store.

 1. Create a file that holds the credentials for your AWS IAM user following the [standard AWS credentials file format](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html):